stymphalide/eartrainer/Readme.md

 - *They all have the same number or have three different numbers.*
 - *They all have the same symbol or have three different symbols.*
 - *They all have the same shading or have three different shadings.*

-*[..]
+- *They all have the same colo[u]r or have three different colo[u]rs.*

+*[...]
 Given any two cards from the deck there is one and only one other card that forms a set with them.*

 *In the standard Set game, the dealer lays out cards on the table until either twelve are laid down or someone sees a set and calls "Set!".
 The player who called "Set" takes the cards in the set, and the dealer continues to deal out cards until twelve are on the table.
 A player who sees a set among the twelve cards calls "Set" and takes the three cards, and the dealer lays three more cards on the table.*